Use Case - Integrating Nimbus Virtual User with external systems

 Microsoft Copilot Limitations

-- Expect processing delays: Processing AI answers takes a few seconds for voice-to-text-transcription, followed by AI processing and a transcription back into a voiced response.
-Luware is trying to minimize the delay on Nimbus call infrastructure, but the dependency on external APIs will always incur a delay.
+• Expect processing delays: Processing AI answers takes a few seconds for voice-to-text-transcription, followed by AI processing and then the same transcription back into a voiced response.
+Luware is trying to minimize the delay on Nimbus call infrastructure, but the dependency on external APIs will always incur this delay.
 The Customer will hear silence during this processing and no audio feedback / silence detection.

 🔎By design (not a limitation or reportable issue):